austin-owensby/EverybodyCodes/ReadMe.md

 ## Extra Notes
 - Extra restrictions are implemented here that are not explicitly required by Everybody Codes, but are by Advent of Code which is what Everybody Codes is inspired by
-   - For example, the admin of Advent of Code have requested that puzzle inputs be cached (To reduce load on the system) and not be made publically available (To make it harder to completely copy the site)
+   - For example, the admin of Advent of Code have requested that puzzle inputs be cached (To reduce load on the system) and not be made publicly available (To make it harder to completely copy the site)
 - This puzzle helper currently does not use the leader board api, but if you choose to copy this template and talk to the leader board, make sure to throttle (the recommendation is around 15 minutes) and cache the calls to not overload the server